-Labrum, or also called labral tears come in many different flavors.
+Labrum tears, also called labral tears come in many different flavors.
 The most common naming system breaks them into types I–IV.
 This new paper focuses on type II, which is where part of the labrum has pulled away from its attachment to the bone portion of the socket.
-In this case, there's usually a small gap between the two structures.
+In this case, there’s usually a small gap between the two structures.

 Also, the new research focuses on a type of labral tear known as a SLAP lesion.
 This injury is a problem with the labrum where the biceps tendon attaches to the structure.
 This issue is at the top front part of the shoulder socket.

 Biceps tenodesis is yet another way to deal with a labral tear where the biceps attaches to the labrum (SLAP tear).
 In this case, instead of trying to repair the labral tear, the surgeon detaches the biceps from the upper lip of the socket and reattaches it to the humerus arm bone.
 The shoulder labral surgery side effects are even greater in this surgery as it is a bigger procedure than an isolated labral-tear repair because you’re permanently changing the biomechanics of the biceps muscle.